pokutuna/express-validate-slack/README.md

 ### Appendix

+This package is designed for Google Cloud Functions.

-It doesn't need to keep `req.rawBody` on Google Cloud Functions.
+You don't need to keep `req.rawBody`(Step 1 in Usage) on it.

 > The rawBody property contains the unparsed bytes of the request body.
 > [HTTP Functions  |  Cloud Functions Documentation  |  Google Cloud](https://cloud.google.com/functions/docs/writing/http?hl=en#handling_content_types)